 Students will be guided to study a self-chosen topic.
 The topic may be related to broad, relevant issues, or how these main themes relate to a particular societal/regional context.
-The skills of quantitative and qualitative research, formulation of proposals, data collection, analysis and presentation of finding will be further developed in this process.
+The skills of quantitative and qualitative research, formulation of proposals, data collection, analysis and presentation of finding, design thinking, and prototyping will be further developed in this process.
 It leads to a reflective inquiry project that serves as a capstone for the honours degree programme.
 Students' learning experiences accumulated through their undergraduate studies will be consolidated in this project.
 It helps students integrate and synthesize prior knowledge and learning across areas.
 It enables them to further develop their subject knowledge and may extend their scope of exposure in work-related settings.
-A report is prepared under the supervision of an academic tutor, who advises the student on the work, and provides feedback at different stages of its development.
+A report (4,000 to 6,000 words) is prepared under the supervision of an academic tutor, who advises the students on the work, and provides feedback at different stages of its development.